(Author Unknown)

 56. Don’t compare his relatives with yours in a negative way.

-57. Thank him for things he’s done around the house.
-(It means a lot to men).
+57. Thank him for things he has done around the house.
+We all want to feel appreciated.

 58. Don’t expect credit for all you do for him.
-Do it as “unto the Lord.”
+Do these things as “unto the Lord.”

 59. Make sure he agrees with everything important that you’re planning to do.

-60. Do little things for him— let him sleep in, bring him coffee and/or breakfast in bed, etc.
+60. Do little things for him.
+This may include letting him sleep in, bringing him coffee, etc.

 61. Don’t belittle his intelligence or be cynical in your words with him.